 Xylocaine Topical Side Effects

-Note: This document contains side effect information about lidocaine topical.
-Some of the dosage forms listed on this page may not apply to the brand name Xylocaine Topical.
+Note: This page contains side effects data for the generic drug lidocaine topical.
+It is possible that some of the dosage forms included below may not apply to the brand name Xylocaine Topical.

 For the Consumer

 Applies to lidocaine topical: topical application aerosol liquid, topical application cream, topical application dressing, topical application foam, topical application gel/jelly, topical application lotion, topical application ointment, topical application pad, topical application patch extended release, topical application powder, topical application solution, topical application spray

 As well as its needed effects, lidocaine topical (the active ingredient contained in Xylocaine Topical) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking lidocaine topical, check with your doctor or nurse immediately:Incidence not known

 - difficult or troubled breathing